 Templating

-Templating is supported for Inputs, Instances, and Flows.
+Templating is supported for Inputs, Instances, and Flow Triggers in Pipelines.
 Templating is a quick way to create 100’s of configuration objects when each object differs by only a small amount.
 For example, if an OPC UA Server has 100 machines and the addressing of each machine only differs by a unique machineID, a single Input can represent all 100 machines.

 Template Settings

-The template settings for Inputs, Instances, and Flows are described below.
+The template settings for Inputs, Instances, and Flow Triggers are described below.
 Note that templates can be statically defined or dynamically defined.
 When dynamic templates are used the template definitions come from an external source like a database or CSV file.

 Static Parameter Examples